Spicy Cauliflower Rice

 - salt and fresh ground black pepper to taste

 - Heat the olive oil, then add onions, turn heat to medium-high and let them cook until they're nicely browned, about 10 minutes.
 Be sure to turn onions a few times so they don't burn.

-- When onions are nicely browned (about 8-10 minutes) add the cauliflower and the other tablespoon olive oil, season generously with salt and fresh ground black pepper, and turn heat to medium high.
+- When onions are nicely browned add the cauliflower and the other tablespoon olive oil, season generously with salt and fresh ground black pepper, and turn heat to high.

 - Let cauliflower cook, turning often, until liquid has cooked off, and it’s lightly browned and cooked to your liking, probably about 8-9 minutes.

 - I didn’t think it reheated particularly well, so I’d only make as much as I would eat at that meal.

-This recipe adapted by Kalyn from many inspiring recipes in cookbooks and on food blogs.
+This recipe created by Kalyn, inspired by several rice recipes in cookbooks and on food blogs.